Dimension (vector space)

 In mathematics, the dimension of a vector space V is the cardinality (i.e., the number of vectors) of a basis of V over its base field.
 It is sometimes called Hamel dimension (after Georg Hamel) or algebraic dimension to distinguish it from other types of dimension.

-For every vector space there exists a basis, (Note: if one assumes the axiom of choice) and all bases of a vector space have equal cardinality; (Note: see dimension theorem for vector spaces) as a result, the dimension of a vector space is uniquely defined.
-We say $V$ is finite-dimensional if the dimension of $V$ is finite, and infinite-dimensional if its dimension is infinite.
+For every vector space there exists a basis, (Note: if one assumes the axiom of choice) and all bases of a vector space have equal cardinality; (Note: see dimension theorem for vector spaces) as a result, the dimension of a vector space is uniquely defined. $V$ is said to be finite-dimensional if the dimension of $V$ is finite, and infinite-dimensional if its dimension is infinite.

 The dimension of the vector space $V$ over the field $F$ can be written as $\dim_F(V)$ or as $[V : F],$ read "dimension of $V$ over $F$".
-When $F$ can be inferred from context, $\dim(V)$ is typically written.
+When $F$ can be inferred from context, the dimension is generally written as $\dim(V)$ instead.